Accounting Manager - Madison, WI

 Education and Experience: Bachelor's Degree in Accounting or Finance.
 Minimum five years accounting experience with three years of supervisory experience required.
 Public accounting experience desired.
 Nonprofit industry, OMB Circulars and /or donor grants experience preferred.

 Language Skills: Excellent oral and written communication skills.
-Fluency in English and Spanish required.
+Fluency in English is required.

 Computer Skills: Proficient with Microsoft Outlook (Excel, Word and Outlook).
 Experience working with general ledger accounting systems.
 Microsoft Dynamics SL preferred.